-SoCalGas committed appreciable harm to the regulatory process by using ratepayer funds in misalignment with the Commission's intent for codes and standards advocacy, and by repeatedly failing to seek Commission direction in the face of supposed or alleged policy inconsistencies.
-Both of these offenses are harmful,36 but the latter is especially disturbing and warrants a significant remedy.
+Further, SoCalGas committed appreciable harm to the regulatory process by using ratepayer funds in misalignment with the Commission's intent for codes and standards advocacy, and by repeatedly failing to seek Commission direction in the face of supposed or alleged policy inconsistencies.
+Both of these offenses are harmful, but the latter is especially disturbing and warrants a significant remedy.
 That SoCalGas allegedly believed it was in compliance, as SoCalGas would have the Commission conclude, does not excuse its conduct.
 Moreover, the record evidence demonstrates that SoCalGas was aware of, at minimum, the dubiousness of proceeding with certain activities without first seeking Commission guidance.
-This is evident with respect to the CEC's instantaneous water heating proposal in 2014, the earliest instance for which we find SoCalGas's activities in misalignment with Commission policy.37 Of particular note is the fact that, in response to SoCalGas's disagreement over the CASE study and its request to retain the company logo on the CASE study, an SCE representative identified a conflict of interest and a negative impact to the codes and standards program, and a PG&E representative similarly expressed reservation with including SoCalGas's logo if it was going to oppose the standard, and offered instead to reimburse SoCalGas for its contribution to the CASE study.38
+This is evident with respect to the CEC's instantaneous water heating proposal in 2014, the earliest instance for which we find SoCalGas's activities in misalignment with Commission authorization for use of ratepayer funds.
+Of particular note is the fact that, in response to SoCalGas's disagreement over the CASE study and its request to retain the company logo on the CASE study, an SCE representative identified a conflict of interest and a negative impact to the codes and standards program, and a PG&E representative similarly expressed reservation with including SoCalGas's logo if